Metering Guidance Tool

 Please press submit to end the tool.

-Required to meter.
+Meter required.
 You need to be compliant now.
 A duly qualified person (DQP) must install an AS4747 pattern approved meter and telemetry.

 You can find a list of DQPs on the Irrigation Australia website.